top of page

 Hidden/Unkown Items

-This year to follow the pirate theme, we are introducing items that rules on how they work are not known to the general public.
+The rules for some items and how they work is not always known.
 In most instances, when players receive the item they will be informed on how they work/ what they do.
 No item affects any other player except the one holding it.
-These items can be beneficial or not.
+These items can be beneficial... or not.

 Blaster Rules